rachaelbradford/react-app/README.md

 # react-app
-simple single page react app
+simple single page react app with Alf as the star player

+run `npm start`